pat-s/Website/content/files/r_server_user_guide.md

 # 7. Appendix: Admin notes (German)

 ## 7.1 Installation of R with Intel-mkl support

+NOTE: No effect on our servers as we have no Intel processors!
+Sticking to the `openblas` approach.

 Massive speedup, see [this benchmarking comparison](http://pacha.hk/2017-12-02_why_is_r_slow.html).
 **Note: We have AMD cores so the speedup of the `intel-mkl` library does not apply for our servers.